Skip to content

 Method 1: Use Variation Stock Limits (Built-In)

-WooCommerce lets you set stock per variation.
-This is the simplest way to limit quantities by size or color.
+WooCommerce lets you set stock per variation natively.
+This is the simplest way to cap quantities by size or color without touching a plugin.

 Steps